zognin/tp/docs/UserGuide.md

 * Client bookmarks are client information that can be copied to an order's client details when adding an order.
 * Client bookmarks are considered duplicates when they have the same phone number.
-* Client Bookmarks may also be referred to as Clients for simplicity.
+* Client bookmarks may also be referred to as Clients for simplicity.
 * Client bookmarks are sorted in ascending alphabetical order of client name.
   Uppercase letters appear before lowercase letters.